 According to Buddhist legend, it fell from the stars and landed in Tibet, where the ancient Buddhists revered it as a spiritual jewel.
-However, its power was considered so great, and so potentially disastrous, they ultimately sent it to the mystical, hidden city of Shambhala.
+However, its power was considered so great, and so potentially disastrous in the wrong hands, they hid it in the mystical, hidden city of Shambhala.

 One man who appears more connected to it’s existence than anyone else is Russian explorer and Artist, Nicholas Roerich.
 During his travels in Asia in 1910s he heard about Eight Immortals and their abode in the mountains.
 He learned from a native guide about a huge vault inside the Kun Lun mountains range where treasures had been stored from the beginning of history.

 In the 1920’s a high abbot from the Trasilumpo lamasery entrusted Roerich with a fragment of a magical stone from another world, the actual Cintāmaṇi Stone.
 Roerich also speculated that the stone was a form of Moldavite, a magnetic mineral said to be a spiritual accelerator.
 Some historians said that the stone can act as a homing beacon, leading to the man piece and the city of the Eight Immortals.

 Roerich’s theory about the stone is that it is charged with Shugs, currents of psychic force.
 He speculated it resembled an electrical accumulator and may give back, in one way or another, the energy stored within it.
 For instance, it will increase the spiritual vitality of anyone who touches it, infusing him with knowledge, or enhancing psychic abilities, that allow him to glimpse Agartha, the valley of the Eight Immortals.